-Typically, some form of medication is used to treat congenital toxoplasmosis:
+Some form of medication is typically used to treat congenital toxoplasmosis:

 Medications Given During Pregnancy

-- spiramycin (Rovamycine) to help prevent the transmission of the parasites from the mother to the fetus
+- spiramycin, or Rovamycine, to help prevent the transmission of parasites from you to your fetus

-- pyrimethamine (Daraprim) and sulfadiazine may be given after the first trimester if it has been confirmed that the fetus is infected with the parasites
+- pyrimethamine, or Daraprim, and sulfadiazine may be given to you after the first trimester if it has been confirmed that your fetus is infected with the parasites

-- folic acid to protect from bone marrow loss in the mother and fetus caused by pyrimethamine and sulfadiazine
+- folic acid to protect from bone marrow loss in you and your fetus, caused by pyrimethamine and sulfadiazine